AOSSIE-Org/CarbonFootprint-API/docs/API-Reference/transport/vehicle.md

 # Vehicles

 {% method %}
-This route enables you to find GHG emissions for a number of fuels.The distance is calculated using [Google Map Distant Matrix API](https://developers.google.com/maps/documentation/javascript/distancematrix).
+This route enables you to find GHG emissions for a number of fuels.The distance is calculated using [Microsoft Distant Matrix API](https://docs.microsoft.com/en-us/bingmaps/rest-services/routes/calculate-a-distance-matrix).
 The fuels that we currently support are listed [here](https://gitlab.com/aossie/CarbonFootprint/blob/master/Source/Core/core/resources/fuels.json).
 ###**Parameters**

 | Name        | Type           | Description  |